 However, it is one common connection, which is the real reason for the success each had in the NFL.

 You’ve probably never heard of Wolf.
-He was first hired by Al Davis in 1963 as a scout and quickly grew to being Al Davis’ right hand man.
-It was Wolf who pulled the trigger on drafting Stabler, and had a key role in ensuring the Raiders took Marcus Allen in 1982 when Davis wanted to select Walter Ambercrombie.
+He was first hired by Al Davis in 1963 as a scout and quickly grew to be Al Davis’ right-hand man.
+It was Wolf who pulled the trigger on drafting Stabler and had a pivotal role in ensuring the Raiders took Marcus Allen in 1982 when Davis wanted to select Walter Ambercrombie.
 Insiders state that the exchanges between Wolf and Davis became so heated that many left the room.
 Wolf convinced Davis of the move because “Allen would sell at least 25,000 season tickets” as he was a collegiate star in the very coliseum of which the Raiders has just relocated.

 In 1991, Davis’ stubbornness led to a great shift in two franchises.
-Wolf called Davis prior to the draft and said “this kid out of Mississippi looks like the next Stabler.”
+Wolf called Davis before the draft and said: “this kid out of Mississippi looks like the next Stabler.”
 Davis disagreed and had his sights on USC’s Todd Marinovich whom he selected in the first round and Favre went to the Falcons in the second round.

-When Wolf was given the job of general manager of the Packers and his first order of business was to get a “Madden-like coach” with the hiring of Mike Holmgrem, his second order of business was to get a quarterback.
-His new coach liked David Klingler and Casey Weldon, but felt current quarterback Don Majkowski could command the offense just fine.
+When Wolf was given the job of general manager of the Packers and his first order of business was to get a “Madden-like coach” with the hiring of Mike Holmgren, his second order of business was to get a quarterback.
+His new coach liked David Klingler and Casey Weldon but felt current quarterback Don Majkowski could command the offense just fine.

 Wolf wasn’t convinced.
 His gut knew Favre had the same gunslinger style as Stabler and would be the keystone in building his young franchise around.
-Sending two first round picks was looked by to be suicide.
+Sending two first-round picks was looked to be suicide.

 Now you know the real story and a full understanding that Davis didn’t “lose touch” with player evaluation late in his tenure when the Raiders were run into the ground, Davis never had “the touch”…it was Wolf.

-Stabler and Favre entering the Hall together.
+Stabler and Favre are entering the Hall together.
 Perfection.